 To the west of Kyoto is Arashiyama, which is well worth exploring for its other worldly bamboo corridors.
 Beyond the bamboo, the rest of the Arashiyama area, with its mountains, lakes and temples, can also be explored on bike – a great way to take in the slower pace of rural Japan.

 And who can forget about the most famous mountain of all – Mt Fuji.
 It is possible to climb Fuji, the highest mountain in Japan (at 3776m), usually in two days.
 While there is a sense of achievement at reaching the top and surveying all beneath you, it is not a particularly beautiful climb.
 It’s volcanic scree and rock most of the way up, with no trees or vegetation.
 One alternative is to climb one of the neighbouring peaks, such as Mount Kuro or Ryuu-Ga-Take, and enjoy the view of Fuji from there.

 These are all options that can fit seamlessly into a Japan adventure tour that is based around major cities and sights.
 It’s a great way of mixing and matching the best of Japan’s urban and rural settings.

-Check out our brand new 13-day Japan tour for a perfect blend of city life and the great outdoors.
+Check out our brand new 13-day budget Japan tour for a perfect blend of city life and the great outdoors.